-With a fixed-rate loan, your monthly payment stays the same for the life of your mortgage.
-The longer you pay, the more of your payment goes toward principal.
-The property tax and homeowners insurance will go up over time, but for the most part, payment amounts on these types of loans vary little.
+With a fixed-rate loan, your monthly payment doesn't change for the life of the loan.
+The amount of the payment allocated to your principal (the loan amount) will increase, however, the amount you pay in interest will decrease accordingly.
+The property tax and homeowners insurance will increase over time, but for the most part, payment amounts on these types of loans vary little.

-Your first few years of payments on a fixed-rate loan go mostly toward interest.
-The amount paid toward your principal amount goes up slowly every month.
+Your first few years of payments on a fixed-rate loan go primarily toward interest.
+The amount paid toward your principal amount increases up slowly every month.

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select fixed-rate loans when interest rates are low and they wish to lock in the low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call The Lending Source at (973) 601-2122 to discuss your situation with one of our professionals.
+You can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Call The Lending Source at 9736012122 to learn more.

-Most ARMs feature this cap, which means they won't increase above a specified amount in a given period of time.
-Your ARM may feature a cap on interest rate variances over the course of a year.
-For example: no more than two percent per year, even though the underlying index goes up by more than two percent.
-Sometimes an ARM features a "payment cap" which guarantees your payment can't increase beyond a fixed amount in a given year.
-Additionally, the great majority of ARMs have a "lifetime cap" — your rate can't ever exceed the cap amount.
+Most programs have a "cap" that protects you from sudden increases in monthly payments.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than a couple percent per year, even if the index the rate is based on goes up by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
+In addition, almost all adjustable programs have a "lifetime cap" — the interest rate can't exceed the cap amount.

-ARMs usually start at a very low rate that usually increases over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
+ARMs most often feature the lowest rates at the beginning.
+They provide that rate from a month to ten years.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for people who anticipate moving in three or five years.
-These types of adjustable rate programs benefit people who will sell their house or refinance before the initial lock expires.
+These types of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
+Loans like this are often best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to move before the loan adjusts.

-You might choose an ARM to get a lower introductory rate and count on moving, refinancing or absorbing the higher rate after the introductory rate expires.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up when they can't sell or refinance at the lower property value.
+Most people who choose ARMs choose them when they want to get lower introductory rates and do not plan on staying in the home longer than the introductory low-rate period.
+ARMs can be risky in a down market because homeowners could be stuck with rates that go up when they cannot sell their home or refinance with a lower property value.